The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth

 This paper answers this question positively in the setting of finitely generated nilpotent groups.
-At \emph{linear scale} the picture turns out to be \emph{affine and canonical}: on nilpotent groups (and, more generally, under a centering hypothesis), every Lipschitz harmonic function is an \emph{affine character} - a constant plus a homomorphism factoring through the Abelianization - and its Lipschitz seminorm is the \emph{ norm} of that character on a fixed generating set.
+At \emph{linear scale} the picture turns out to be \emph{affine and canonical}: on nilpotent groups with adapted smooth measures (and no symmetry assumption), every Lipschitz harmonic function is an \emph{affine character} (i.e., a constant plus a homomorphism factoring through the Abelianization) and its Lipschitz seminorm is the \emph{norm} of that character on a fixed generating set.
 With this identification in hand we prove \emph{stability across finite index}, \emph{quasi-isometry invariance at the level of seminormed affine spaces}, \emph{coarse harmonic coordinates} that \emph{straighten} quasi-isometries with \emph{bounded Abelian defect} up to sublinear error (with quantitative bounds depending only on the nilpotent structure), and a \emph{discrete$\to$continuous extension} principle with \emph{global gradient bounds}.
 As a consequence we obtain a sharp \emph{Lipschitz Liouville theorem}: any Lipschitz harmonic function with sublinear growth on a polynomial growth group must be constant.

 \paragraph{Why \emph{Lipschitz}?} The Lipschitz class isolates the \emph{linear scale} (degree $1$) in a way that is robust under quasi-isometry and compatible with gradient estimates.
-Working at the \emph{seminorm} level (rather than at the level of mere dimension) yields functorial transport across finite index, quasi-isometry invariance as \emph{seminormed affine spaces}, and canonical coordinates that linearize rough maps - features unavailable at the level of general polynomial-growth harmonic functions.
+Working at the \emph{seminorm} level (rather than at the level of mere dimension) yields explicit transport across finite index, quasi-isometry invariance as \emph{seminormed affine spaces}, and for quasi-isometries with bounded Abelian defect we define canonical coordinates that linearize them up to bounded error: features unavailable at the level of general polynomial-growth harmonic functions.